top of page

 A male Epimelissodes sabinensis

-Epimelissodes sabinensis is a magnificent long-horned bee, large and leonine and covered with golden hair.
-Copious pale and golden hairs cover the bees' heads and thoraxes, and their abdomens are clothed with short, tawny hairs.
+Epimelissodes sabinensis are magnificent longhorn bees, large and leonine and covered with golden hair.
+Copious pale and golden hairs cover the bees' heads and thoraxes, and their abdomen are clothed with short, tawny hairs.
 The eyes of both males and females are green.

-Within Texas, Epimelissodes sabinensis is fairly easily differentiated from other Epimelissodes.
-Other documented Texas Epimelissodes species include Epimelissodes aegis, E. atripes, E. compta, E. machaerantherae, S. obliqua, E. petulca and E. texana.
-Unlike Epimelissodes sabinensis, all have black abdomens striped with some pale banding.
+Epimelissodes sabinensis lack distinct hair bands on the abdomen.
+Within Texas, Epimelissodes sabinensis is thurs fairly easily differentiated from other Epimelissodes.
+Other documented Texas Epimelissodes all have some pale or white banding on the abdomen.
+These include: Epimelissodes aegis, E. atripes, E. compta, E. grandissimus, E. machaerantherae, E. obliqua, E. petulcus and E. texanus.

 Epimelissodes sabinensis ranges west to California, north to Colorado and south into Mexico.
 This species is associated with aster-family flowers.
 Epimelissodes sabinensis is the host of the cuckoo bee Triepeolus penicilliferus.